-For example, the B.1.1.7 variant was first identified in the United Kingdom where the mutation occurred on the receptor binding domain (RBD) of the spike protein at protein 501, and the amino acid asparagine (N) was replaced with tyrosine (Y).
+Currently there are four VOCs: Alpha, Beta, Gamma, and Delta.
+The Alpha variant, also known as the B.1.1.7 variant, was first identified in the United Kingdom where a mutation occurred in the receptor binding domain (RBD) of the spike protein.
+This resulted in a change of the genetic code, specifically, the amino acid asparagine (N) was replaced with tyrosine (Y) at location 501 (N501Y).

-Figure 1.3.
 When a person is infected with the virus such as SARS-CoV-2, the virus replicates many times in the host (humans).
 These viruses can be passed on from person to person through respiratory droplets (sneezing and coughing).
 With rapid virus replication and immune pressure to control the virus, this can cause the virus to mutate, generating a new variant.
 If the mutation found in the variant confers it some advantage, it will spread better in the population.
-Photo credit: Mariana Bego.
+Image credit: Mariana Bego

 Individual mutations can be mapped to a common ancestor in this tree diagram.
 Several mutations can give rise to new viral variants and these mutations can confer advantages to the virus (for example, increased transmissibility).
 Image credit: Mariana Bego